Veterans / Army and Mesothelioma

 Legal Action for Army Veterans

-While VA benefits are available, they’re not always guaranteed or may not cover all medical expenses.
+While VA benefits are available, they’re not always guaranteed and may not cover all medical expenses.
 In those situations, veterans are often entitled to other forms of compensation.
 Our experienced attorneys can help victims access payment through asbestos trust funds, or filing a claim against the corporations that manufactured and sold asbestos-containing products.

 It’s important to note that filing an individual lawsuit will not affect the VA benefits you receive.
 For more information on filing a claim, fill out a free case evaluation form to speak with a mesothelioma patient advocate.